21 Historical Places in Karnataka

 Image Credit: FarEnd2018 for Wikipedia

-Situated by the banks of the Aghanashini river, the Mirjan fort is a reflection of the royal history of Karnataka.
+Situated by the banks of the Aghanashini River, the Mirjan Fort reflects the royal history of Karnataka.
 Located at a distance of 11 kms from the town of Kumta, this place is spread across an area of 4.1 hectares.
-This fort is considered to be a witness of past battles which happened in the 16th and 17th century.
-The fort looks magnificent and appears like a beautiful fairytale like castle which is surrounded by the grass.
+This fort is considered a witness to battles in the 16th and 17th centuries.
+The fort looks magnificent and appears like a beautiful fairytale-like castle which is surrounded by grass.

 Things To Do: Sightseeing